bridge-core/bridge-jam/README.md

 ## Why join the bridge. jam?

 The bridge.
-Jam will be a fun experience where you can test you skills against other creators!
+Jam will be a fun experience where you can test your skills against other creators!
 The bridge. jam will also be a good opportunity to team up with other creators, to create an add-on together!

 # What You Need To Know:

 ## Who Can Enter?

 Anyone, any age, anywhere can enter!
-You can work alonge or in teams!
+You can work alone or in teams!

 ## How Will Addons Be Rated?